-- Register for 552.625.81 Building Collaborations Across Sectors to Improve Population Health (.5 credit) in Term 1. - Register for 550.602.81 Interprofessional Education Activity (0 credit) in Term 2 to participate in a live IPE Event.
+- Register for 552.625.81 Building Collaborations Across Sectors to Improve Population Health (.5 credit) in Term 1. - Register for 550.602.81 Interprofessional Education Activity (0 credit) in Term 1 to participate in a live IPE Event.

-After registration you will be assigned to attend a synchronous IPE Event which will occur in early November.
+After registration you will choose the synchronous IPE Event date which will occur in early November.
 The IPE event will be attended by BSPH MPH students, students from the Johns Hopkins School of Nursing (JHSON) and School of Medicine (JHSOM), as well as Pharmacy students from the Notre Dame of Maryland University.
 This is a wonderful opportunity to get to know students from different health care programs and participate in an interdisciplinary group while discussing an important health care topic.